Error-tolerant witnessing of divergences in classical and quantum statistical complexity: Ising model

-\textbf{Ising model.} Different Ising systems may be specified by different $ T, J $ and $ B $.
-We fix $\{J=1, B=0.3\}$ as an example of the ferromagnetic regime, and simulate the chain for a range of different nominal temperatures $T$.
-These are used to calculate nominal values of $\Gamma_{ij}(J,B,T)$ and to realise the causal states in equation~(\ref{eq:casualstate}).
+Different Ising systems may be specified by different $ T, J $ and $ B $.
+We choose the nominal values of $\{J=1, B=0.3\}$ as an example of the ferromagnetic regime, and simulate the chain for a range of different nominal temperatures

-\textbf{Physical implementation of the $ \epsilon $-machine.} Ideally, the quantum gate that implements the quantum $ \epsilon $-machine is a controlled-unitary